-The social, physical and digital work environment
+Social, physical and safe work environment

-The social work environment 24
+10 tips for the social work environment 22

-The physical work environment 27
+10 tips for the physical work environment 25

-Hybrid and remote work 30

-The digital work environment 32

-Activity-based workplace 3/
+10 tips for hybrid work 28

+10 tips for buildning a safety culture 30

 The work environment is much more than just the physical workplace.
 Placing focus on having a good social work environment, on limiting digital strain and on maintaining a healthy balance between work and leisure time are all crucial components when creating a sustainable workplace.

-The social work environment A good social and organisational work environment with friendly colleagues is crucial when candidates are to select their employer.
+10 tips for the social work environment A good social and organisational work environment with friendly colleagues is crucial when candidates are to select their employer.
 The social climate at a workplace affects everything from creativity and self-esteem to efficiency and delivery reliability.
-With more and more remote working, we need new ways to keep our social work environment intact.
+It permeates the entire organisation, whether it concerns the physical or digital work environment.

 Say hello Friendly co-workers and good relationships at work are crucial health factors for the vast majority of employees.
 Nurture coffee breaks and other opportunities for social interaction.
-At a time when many of us are working from home, it is important to create social routines which work digitally, like coffee breaks on Skype or breakfast meetings over Zoom.
+When many of us are working from home, it is important to create social routines which work digitally, like digital coffee breaks or digital breakfast meetings.
 We are each other's work environment and an open climate between colleagues will make a huge difference.
 Develop a culture where it is normal to see smiles and where it feels natural to say hello the first time you meet each day.